AndrewSB/awesome-macOS/README.md

 - [Sequel Pro](https://github.com/sequelpro/sequelpro) - MySQL database management for Mac OS X.
 - [gInbox](https://github.com/chenasraf/gInbox) - A Mac wrapper for Inbox by Gmail. 🔶
 - [Hacky for Mac](https://github.com/eliaskg/Hacky) - Hacky for Mac provides browsing Hacker News in a clean and minimalistic way.
+- [teleport](https://github.com/abyssoft/teleport) - teleport lets you use a single mouse and keyboard to control several Macs.

 # Contributing
 [See the guide](https://github.com/AndrewSB/awesome-osx/blob/master/CONTRIBUTING.md)